 But when you’re the father of six children, all of them nine-years-old or younger, you don’t get a lot of communication during dinner.
 You get a lot of crosstalk and noise.
 The volume of the voices sometimes is the problem, but usually not.
 The problem is usually quantity.
 Dearest Sons 1 and 2 are talking about Pokemon, complete with sound effects.
 Dearest Daughter 2 is singing at the top of her lungs (and not eating).
 Dearest Son 3 is bellowing loudly about how his food is yucky, which makes Dearest Wife, who worked very hard to make the meal, more and more frustrated.
 Dearest Daughter 3 is climbing down from her seat to sit in her mother’s lap.
 And Dearest Daughter 1, like me, just wants to run away from the table and escape to somewhere quiet, like solitary confinement in a federal penitentiary.
 With young children, a regular family meal can be a raucous dinner party every night.

 Some families thrive on this.
 If you need an example, go watch My Big Fat Greek Wedding.
 But what about a highly introverted person, like me?
-In Quiet: The Power of Introverts That Can’t Stop Talking, Susan Cain discusses the research of developmental psychologist Jerome Kagan into “high-reactive” types, people whose brains easily overload on dopamine and thus find themselves easily overstimulated.
+In Quiet: The Power of Introverts in a World That Can’t Stop Talking, Susan Cain discusses the research of developmental psychologist Jerome Kagan into “high-reactive” types, people whose brains easily overload on dopamine and thus find themselves easily overstimulated.
 Dr. Elaine Aron has conducted extensive research into what she calls “highly-sensitive persons” (which I also am), people who are easily overwhelmed by bright lights or loud sounds.
 In her book The Introvert Advantage, Marti Olsen Laney, Psy.D., describes a similar situation and reaction: “Peter, an introvert, is going to a museum, looking forward to seeing his favorite Monet.
 As he enters the museum, which is not crowded, he feels overwhelmed; he reduces his focus immediately, perhaps without even realizing it.”

 It isn’t just that we’d prefer a quiet meal in which the only sounds are the clinking of silverware and some soft Vivaldi music.
 It’s that when we encounter a situation in which numerous voices are talking over one another, our brains overload on all the stimulation, and we shut down, like a circuit breaker disrupting an overpowered electrical line.
 Self-imposed isolation from your own family isn’t something any of us wants, no matter what the internet cliche of the “Just leave me alone, everyone!” introvert might make some people think.
 So what’s an introvert parent to do?